zqqq9/RelaxPlayLand/README.md

 ## 🔧 Customization

 ### Adding New Games

+1. Use the game submission form at `/submit-game.html`
+2. Wait for administrator approval
+3. Once approved, the game will be automatically added to the homepage

+### Manual Game Addition

 1. Create a new HTML file in the `games/` directory
 2. Follow the structure of `dalgona-candy.html`